-Best way to eliminate Black money is to become a cashless country.
-Sweden is one country where cash transactions have decreased to just three per cent in the national economy.
+The best way to eliminate Black money is to become a cashless country.
+Sweden is one country where cash transactions have decreased to just three percent in the national economy.
 Sweden could be the first country to go cashless.
-Denmark, Sweden, and Norway are already on a way to become cashless, they are making progress in replacing cash with non-cash transactions using cards, apps and internet banking.
+Denmark, Sweden, and Norway are already on a way to become cashless, they are making progress in replacing cash with non-cash transactions using cards, apps, and internet banking.

-The main reason behind it is same everywhere – cash trails are hard to trace, leaving doors open for frauds, corruption and burglary.
+The main reason behind it is the same everywhere – cash trails are hard to trace, leaving doors open for frauds, corruption, and burglary.
 As cash permits anonymity in transactions, it leaves the door open for tax evasion and even funding low-cost terrorism.

-Black money continues to be major hurdle in the country’s inclusive development.
-In this context cashless transactions is suggested as one of the major way the black money menace can be tackled.
-The move to cashless economy thus is good way to eliminate black money.
-The way to move to cashless economy is by removing the hurdles of cashless transactions.
+Black money continues to be a major hurdle in the country’s inclusive development.
+In this context, cashless transactions are suggested as one of the major ways the black money menace can be tackled.
+The move to a cashless economy this is a good way to eliminate black money.
+The way to move to a cashless economy is by removing the hurdles of cashless transactions.
 Current Jan Dhan Yojana has helped the penetration of bank accounts.
 To leverage this by way of mobile phone is facilitated by currently launched Unified Payments Interface.
 Thus all that is required now is to increase the awareness, improve e-literacy by free training at banking centers, and further reduce the cost of cashless transactions.

 Benefit in being cashless country-